 - Your personal brand is crucial because it is what makes you stand out from your colleagues and competitors.

 - You represent your brand all the time, so cultivate it.

-When most people buy clothes or electronics or food, they generally perceive something that influences their decision whether to buy that particular item from that particular company.
+When most people buy clothes, electronics, or food, they generally perceive something that influences their decision to buy that particular item from that specific company.
 It could be a feeling, an image, or a value.

 - Personal Brand FAQs

 Your personal brand is how the world perceives you both online and off.
-Without a personal brand, the world doesn’t perceive you much at all.
+Without a personal brand image, the world doesn’t perceive you much at all.

-Character is who you are, reputation is who others think you are.
+Character is who you are; reputation is who others think you are.
 A personal brand reflects your reputation.
-Most people don't curate their own brand online, instead they leave it up to the will of the internet.
+Most people don't curate their brand online, instead, they leave it up to the will of the internet.